reindexio/reindex-api/README.md

 ### Dependencies

-The package versions are pinned using `npm-shrinkwrap`.
+The package versions are pinned using `npm shrinkwrap`.

 #### Adding a dependency

 ```
 npm install <name> --save
-npm run shrinkwrap
+npm shrinkwrap --dev
 ```

 Remember to always commit the changes to the `npm-shrinkwrap.json` file after